andybrice/specserv/README.md

 ## Usage ##

-cd into your spec directory and run `specserv` visit http://localhost:port/relative/path/to/spec_file (leave off the .rb extension)
+`cd` into your spec directory, run `specserv` and make a note of the port.

+Then visit http://localhost:port/relative/path/to/spec_file (without the .rb extension).

 ## Dependencies ##